haskell-servant/haskell-servant.github.io/posts/2015-07-24-pulling-mock-servers-out-of-thin-air.md

 # Summary

-A couple of days ago, *marcushg* mentionned on the **#servant** IRC channel that one could probably easily use the information available from API types to "derive" a mock implementation of your request handlers that just generates random values of whatever the return type of the handlers are.
+A couple of days ago, *marcushg* mentioned on the **#servant** IRC channel that one could probably easily use the information available from API types to "derive" a mock implementation of your request handlers that just generates random values of whatever the return type of the handlers are.
 Julian and I discussed this a bit today and I just went ahead and wrote down our thoughts in a new branch.
 The result will be explained in this post, but in short, it lets us take a type describing a web API, such as:

 ``` haskell
 type API = "user" :> Get '[JSON] User